OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### C8-  International Travel Controls

 - This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore, we generally record the level of policy that applies everywhere across the jurisdiction - the highest common value of policy nationwide or statewide.
 We do not report any policies of a higher value that are only available in limited areas.  *For example* if one airport is screening passenger arrivals, but the majority of them are not, this would not be recorded as a 1.
-All airports across the country would need to be screening before this policy could be seen to apply generally and be recorded.
+All airports across the country/territory would need to be screening before this policy could be seen to apply generally and be recorded.
 - If visitors are meant to self quarantine/isolate after travelling to certain areas, but there are no enforcement or tracking measures in place, we record the official policy accordingly, and make a note that the situation on the ground may not reflect this.
-- If a country is still repatriating citizens from overseas, but otherwise has closed borders, this still counts as a full border closure (4).
+- If a country/territory is still repatriating citizens from overseas, but otherwise has closed borders, this still counts as a full border closure (4).
 This indicator focuses largely on requirements for foriegn passengers, in the sense that even during “total closure”, countries will still let their citizens cross the border to return home (although may subject them to quarantine).
 - **For subnational (state-level) data:** As international travel is usually an issue for the federal government, subnational governments will rarely implement relevant policies for C8.
 The sorts of state-level activity that would be recorded under C8 include when individual airports proactively screen passengers, or if states created their own mandatory quarantines for international travelers.
-- If a country’s borders are completely closed, but it is because of a civil war, or other non-covid related reasons, this will still be reported as a 4.
+- If country/territory borders are completely closed, but it is because of a civil war, or other non-covid related reasons, this will still be reported as a 4.
 While this is not a covid-specific policy, in practice the border is still closed so we want to best represent the lived reality of people living there, in order to understand the effect this could have on COVID-19.

 ### E1- Income Support

 -  This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore, we generally record the level of policy that applies everywhere across the jurisdiction - the highest common value of policy nationwide or statewide.
-We do not report any policies of a higher value that are only available in limited areas.  *For example*  if income support is only being provided by some cities, and not across the whole country or state, we would not report it.
+We do not report any policies of a higher value that are only available in limited areas.  *For example*  if income support is only being provided by some cities, and not across the whole country/territory or state, we would not report it.
 It is only recorded when the support recorded applies nationally or statewide.
 - Formal sector workers are people who are employed with contracts, and pay taxes.
 Informal workers may be roadside vendors, work on markets, and do not have a formal contract for their work.
 - If benefits in kind are being given (e.g. dry rations, or school meals), this is recorded as a 0 with a note.
 It is not recorded as a non-zero value as it is not money being given or salaries replaced.
 - Edge cases and marginal examples